Maintaining a Positive Body Image During Eating Disorder Recovery

 Tips to Help You Maintain a Positive Body Image

-• Create statements of affirmation: Write compliments for yourself and leave them around your space: taped to the mirror, in a jar on your desk, or next to your phone charger.
+• Create statements of affirmation.
+Write compliments for yourself and leave them around your space.
+You can tape them to the mirror or set them next to your phone charger.

-• Put away your technology: Given social media’s hearty influence on body image, setting aside a few technology-free hours each day can be a great way to disconnect from harmful messages about “ideal” beauty.
+• Put away your technology.
+It’s no secret that social media has a hearty influence on body image.
+Set aside a few technology-free hours each day to disconnect from harmful messages about “ideal” beauty.

-• Advocate for healthy bodies in the media When you notice unrealistic beauty standards in the media, speak out!
-Such advocacy combats the thin ideal and can help you – and others – maintain a healthy perspective.
+• Advocate for healthy bodies in the media.
+When you notice unrealistic beauty standards in the media, speak out!
+Such advocacy combats the thin ideal and can help you maintain a healthy perspective.

-• Replace negative body talk Alongside identifying negative self-talk, try to replace those harmful thought patterns with positive messages.
+• Replace negative body talk.
+Alongside identifying negative self-talk, try to replace those harmful thought patterns with positive messages.
 For instance, don’t critique how much you ate for lunch.
-Instead, you can say, “I’m good at listening to what my body needs to stay healthy.”
+Instead, say, “I’m good at listening to what my body needs to stay healthy.”

-• Stop body checking If you find yourself constantly looking in the mirror to see how you look, consider covering your mirror or even getting rid of it altogether.
+• Stop body checking.
+If you constantly look in the mirror, cover it or even get rid of it altogether.
 By reducing the amount of body checking that you’re doing, you can decrease any obsessions that exist.

-• Update your wardrobe Are there any clothes in your closet that make you feel upset, anxious, or frustrated?
+• Update your wardrobe.
+Are there any clothes in your closet that make you feel upset, anxious, or frustrated?
 Throw them out!
-You might have clothes that you hope to fit into someday, but replacing those items with clothing that fits you now can help with negative self-talk.
+You might have clothes that you hope to fit into someday.
+Instead of saving them, replace those items with clothing that fits you now to decrease negative self-talk.

-• Work with a therapist: If you find it difficult to turn off harsh body talk, working with a therapist can have huge benefits – especially if your negative body image contributes to an eating disorder.
-Finding support to help you develop a positive body image can be a great first step towards recovery.
+• Work with a therapist.
+If you find it difficult to turn off harsh body talk, reach out for help.
+Working with a therapist can have huge benefits – especially if your negative body image contributes to an eating disorder.

 Visit our website to learn more about eating disorder treatment at Hidden River.